Equine Medicine and Care

 “An ounce of prevention is worth a pound of cure.”
-That saying holds true for horses also.
-As part of our routine care we provide vaccinations, de-worming, Coggins testing, and dental care.
-At the time of service we can discuss any issues you may have with your horse including nutritional needs, training programs, geriatric care, etc.
+That saying holds true for horses.
+As part of our routine care we provide vaccinations, deworming, Coggins testing, dental care, and preventative consultations.
+At the time of service we can discuss any issues you may have with your horse including nutritional needs, training programs, geriatric care, lameness, and more.

 - Time of need care – We offer care for your horse in case of medical colic, sickness, lameness, injury, metabolic problems, or chronic illness.
 We are equipped to provide intravenous fluids and most laboratory results are obtained within 24 hours.

 - Geriatric care – Aged horses can have sub-clinical health care issues that can be identified and treated before they become a problem.
 If your horse is over 15 years of age we recommend a complete physical examination and blood testing to establish baseline values.

 - Surgery – Standing or recumbent surgery of the horse is performed for castration, biopsy and laceration repair.
 More complicated procedures may be referred to a specialist.

 Your horse’s teeth are one of the most overlooked areas of equine health.
 Poor tooth condition can cause numerous issues in horses, from general poor condition to serious infections.

 Horses need regular preventive dental maintenance every six months to one year.
 Unlike people, horses’ teeth continuously erupt (around 2-3 mm/year).
 The teeth should wear in correspondence to yearly eruption rate.
 As teeth wear – even in normal, healthy mouths – ridges and hooks can form due to the natural chewing motion horses exhibit.
 This can cause discomfort or difficulty eating.
 Malocclusions, or improper position of the teeth, can lead to many health issues and behavioral problems.

 Signs of poor oral health and/or tooth wear are: